Discretizing

 # 4 140.0 medium

-In contradiction to manual discretizing variables, we can also automatically determine the best binning per variable.
-However, such approaches require extra attention in contrast with manual binning methods, where intervals may not correspond to meaningful domain-specific boundaries.
+In contrast to manual discretization, we can also automatically determine the best binning per variable.
+However, such approaches require extra attention compared to manual binning methods, where intervals may not correspond to meaningful domain-specific boundaries.
 To automatically create more meaningful bins than simple equal-width or equal-frequency binning, we can determine the distribution that best fits the signal and then use the 95% confidence interval to create low, medium, and high categories.

-In addition, it is always wise to also have a visual inspection of the distribution plots with the threshold that is determined for the binning.
-In such a manner you can decide whether the low-end, medium, and high-end is a meaningful threshold.
-As an example, if we take acceleration and perform this approach, we find a low-end of 8 seconds to ~11 seconds which will represent the fast cars.
+It is always wise to have a visual inspection of the distribution plots with the thresholds determined for the binning.
+This way, you can decide whether the low-end, medium, and high-end thresholds are meaningful.
+For example, if we take acceleration and perform this approach, we find a low-end of 8 seconds to ~11 seconds which represents the fast cars.
 On the high end are the slow cars with an acceleration of 20 seconds to 24 seconds.
-The remaining cars fall in the category normal.
-This seems very plausible so we can continue with these categories.
+The remaining cars fall in the category “normal.”
+This seems very plausible, so we can continue with these categories.
 See the code block below.

 from distfit import distfit